 Q: I already bought my season tickets.
 Can I get a refund?

 A: We encourage our season ticket patrons who are unable to attend performances to consider donating their tickets back to Oklahoma City Ballet so we can resell them.
 We will send you a donation letter for your taxes if you donate your seats back to us.
 If this is not something you're able to do, we'll be happy to refund your tickets.
 Please remember that you will lose your seats if you are refunded.
+To start the process, please fill out our Refund Form before the September 14 deadline.

 Q: I have already purchased a four show package, what happened to the fourth show?

 A: Cinderella was set to be our first production of the 2020/21 Season.
 Due to COVID-19 concerns, we’re shortening our season.
 You can donate the amount back to Oklahoma City Ballet, you can exchange your tickets for Future Voices in March, or we can refund the value of the Cinderella tickets back to you.
+To start the process, please fill out our Refund Form before the September 14 deadline.

 Q: I have already purchased a three show package, but now there are only two shows.